manojijthadani/chirp/README.md

 In contrast, a multi-threaded design can offer a compelling trade-off.
 By leveraging lightweight threads within a single process boundary, systems can achieve parallelism with lower latency, as there's no need for data serialization or security overhead typically required in cross-process communication.
 However, this approach may reduce flexibility in fault isolation, making the system less resilient to individual thread failures.

 Chirp is a project that aims at providing a very light weight and simple API written in C++ for C++ developers that alllows for inter thread communication.
+Developers must breakdown a thread activity into smaller tasks which can be triggered with simple messages sent to the thread.
+These tasks are executed in the order the messages were sent to the thread.

 ## Build

-### Configure
+Create the build folder in the same folder that contains the chirp clone.

 ```
-mkdir -p build-chirp
+mkdir -p build-chirp && cd chirp
-cd chirp
 cmake -S . -B ../build-chirp
 cd ../build-chirp
 cmake . --build